Am I Eligible for Tax Breaks With Baby?

-Generally, you can take an exemption for your child if they meet the following criteria:
+Generally, your child qualifies if they meet the following criteria:

-Childcare expenses: Have a nanny or use a daycare?
+Have a nanny or use a daycare?
 You can set aside $3,000 of your childcare costs ($6,000 if you have two or more kids).
 Then, you can multiply that amount by 20 to 35 percent, depending on your income.
-(For the full 35 percent you need to earn under $15,000.
-After that as your income rises the percent you can take goes down.)
+(To get the full 35 percent, you need to earn under $15,000.
+As your income rises, the percent you can take goes down.)
 The answer is the amount of money you can slice from your tax total.
 The best part: This credit is for everyone.
 There’s no income ceiling.

-If you have access to a Health Savings Account you can make pre-tax contributions whether or not you have kids, like with a 401(k), and any healthcare expenses can be withdrawn tax-free.
+If you have access to a Health Savings Account, you can make pre-tax contributions whether or not you have kids, and any healthcare expenses can be withdrawn tax-freen for eligible expenses.
 This can be a great way to make some of those medical expenses a little more affordable.
 And unlike a FLEX account, the money is yours and will simply rollover if you don’t use it all within the calendar year.
 Just note that there are federally imposed limits to how much you can contribute to an HSA each year.

-In any case, both 529s and Coverdell Education Savings Accounts allow you to save money for education that can eventually be withdrawn tax-free.
-Additional help for college expenses can be found with the American Opportunity Credit (up to $2,500 per student per year for undergraduates) and the Lifetime Learning Credit (up to $2,000 per student per year for graduate students).
+Both 529s and Coverdell Education Savings Accounts allow you to save money for education that can eventually be withdrawn tax-free.
+Additional help for college expenses can be found with the American Opportunity Credit (up to $2,500 per student, per year for undergraduates) and the Lifetime Learning Credit (up to $2,000 per student, per year for graduate students).